LangJhowe/m_checkbox/README.md

 # m_checkbox

-A extended CheckBox based on the CheckCBox.
+A extended CheckBox based on the CheckBox.

 ## Getting Started

 ### Add dependency

 ```dart
 dependencies: